coburnicus/eleventy-base-blog/states/california.md

 * Yes, Cal.
 Educ.
 Code § 56041.5 clearly states that parents have a right to notice post transfer.

-**_Does the law or regulation clearly state that rights do not transfer to adult students “adjudicated incompetent”?_**
+**_Does the law or regulation clearly state that rights do not transfer to adult students with legal guardians or conservators?_**

 * Yes, Cal.
 Educ.
 Code § 56041.5 clearly states that parental rights do not transfer to adult students “determined to be incompetent under state law.”